welcomegeek/welcomegeek/wiki/main_page.md

 # Welcome

 ## What is Welcome.geek?
 Welcome.geek is a wiki for OpenNIC users.
-In accordance with OpenNICs philosophy, all notes and documents are world-readable.
+Its objective is to guide in a more informal, and less technical way the OpenNIC web, and bring help to users to browse it, the best way posible.

 This website is not associated with the OpenNIC asociation.